LuisTejedaS/MongoCsharpAPI/README.md

 # MongoCsharpAPI
-Example of using Mongo DB with C sharp using an API
+Example of using Mongo DB with C sharp using an API with dotnet core

 # Download from